Do You Have to Take a Field Sobriety Test in Florida?

 If you have been arrested for DUI, there is no time to waste in contacting a Miami DUI lawyer at Hager & Schwartz, P.A.
 As former Florida state prosecutors, we know what it takes to secure winning results in DUI cases.
 We are prepared to investigate your case to determine which course of action will best serve your needs.
 In many cases, we are able to challenge evidence from field sobriety tests or chemical tests, which can possibly result in a reduction or elimination of a DUI charge.
 Because each case is different, we encourage you to call our office to learn more about how we can help.

-Request a free consultation with Hager & Schwartz, P.A. now!
+Request an immediate case evaluationwith Hager & Schwartz, P.A. now!

 For your convenience, we are available days, nights, and weekends to take your call.